antoniotejada/ImageViewer/README.md

 ### LXDE File association

 1. Copy the .desktop file to `.local\share\applications\imageviewer.desktop`.
-1. If `imageviewer.py` is not in the path, modifie the Exec= entry to the absolute path, eg
+1. If `imageviewer.py` is not in the path, modify the Exec= entry to the absolute path, eg
    ```
    Exec=/usr/bin/imageviewer.py %f